-- Refrigerator: Place leftover pancakes in an airtight container and refrigerate for 1-2 days.
+Refrigerator - Place leftovers pancakes in an airtight container and refrigerate for up to 2 days.

-- Freezer: Freeze on a baking tray then transfer to a freezable container/ziplock bag for 1-2 months.
+Freezer - Freeze on a baking tray and then transfer to a freezable container/freezer safe bag for 1-2 months.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.

 Baby-Led Weaning Pancakes